ild-thl/wisyki-api/README.md

 # WISYKI-API

 The WISYKI-API is a tool developed as part of the [WISY@KI project](https://www.wisyki.de/) that provides capabilities to predict ESCO, GRETA, and DKZ Skills based on given course descriptions or learning outcomes.
-It also has the ability to predict competency levels.
+Predictions include learning outcomes, prerequisites, keywords and competency levels.

 The application leverages two fine-tuned models: